lyarenei/jellyfin-plugin-listenbrainz/doc/configuration.md

 Depending on your setup, you may not want to record listens of audio from a certain library.
 Listens of audio from unchecked libraries will be ignored and not submitted to ListenBrainz.

-If an audio file is in multiple libraries, then all these libraries must not be excluded (checked in config) for the listen to be submitted.
+In case of an audio being in multiple libraries, listens for that audio will be sent if at least one of these libraries is allowed.

 By default, all non-music libraries are excluded.